 The origins of these museums go back to 1503, the year in which the recently named Pope Julius II donated his private collection.
 Since that moment private families and other popes have enlarged the collection of the museums to the point where it has become one of the largest in the world.

-At present, the Vatican Museums receive more than 6 million visitors annually, although without doubt, one of the reasons for this is that they form the entrance to the Sistine Chapel.
+At present, the Vatican Museums receive more than 6 million visitors annually, partly due to the fact that they form the entrance to the Sistine Chapel.

 What museums are there in the interior?

 - Pio-Clementino Museum: Created thanks to the popes Clement XIV and Pius VI, this museum holds the most important Greek works in the Vatican.

 - Apartment of Pius V: The work of Pope Pius V, this museum contains Flemish tapestries from the fifteenth and sixteenth centuries, a collection of medieval ceramics, and another of medieval miniature mosaics.

 - Gallery of the Chandeliers: Roman replicas of Greek originals and enormous chandeliers from the second century A.D. decorate this elegant gallery.

 - Ethnological Missionary Museum: This museum contains works of art from all the papal missions of the world, among which there are objects originating from Tibet, Indonesia, India, the Far East, Africa, and America.

 - Gallery of Maps: Carried out between the years 1580 and 1585, the beautiful maps painted in fresco on the walls of this gallery represent the Italian regions and the possessions of the Church.